Spacecraft design: Origin

 Spacecraft design was born as a discipline in the 1950s and 60s with the advent of American and Soviet space exploration programs.
 Since then it has progressed, although typically less than comparable terrestrial technologies.
-This is for a large part due to the challenging space environment, but also to the lack of basic R&D, and to other cultural factors within the design community.
+This is for a large part due to the challenging space environment, but also to the lack of basic R&D, and other cultural factors within the design community.
 On the other hand, another reason for slow space travel application design is the high energy cost, and low efficiency, for achieving orbit.
-This cost might be seen as too high a "start-up-cost."
+This cost might be seen as too high a "start-up cost."

 Areas of engineering involved

 Spacecraft design brings together aspects of various disciplines, namely: